Keep reading to learn about the current state of dropshipping, see some useful statistics, and read an overview of the

 Is Dropshipping Dead?

 No, dropshipping is not dead, it's actually growing faster than ever!
-Due to the low barrier to entry, minimal startup costs, and large market, dropshipping continues to be a major force in eCommerce growth.
+Due to the low barrier to entry, minimal startup costs, and large market, dropshipping websites continue to be a major force in eCommerce growth.
 More people than ever are looking into how to start a dropshipping business.

 The dropshipping industry is still seeing strong growth, however, the somewhat dubious strategies employed by many dropshippers in the late 2010s to make quick profits are dying.
 Instead, there is a major shift toward sourcing high-quality products.
-Instead of seeking out cheaper products to move in bulk, dropshippers are using a wholesale directory of businesses with a wholesale license, or wholesale marketplace to know how to find vendors and buy well-made wholesale items to sell.
+Instead of seeking out cheaper products to move in bulk, dropshippers use a wholesale directory of businesses with a wholesale license, or wholesale marketplace to know how to find vendors and buy well-made wholesale items to sell.
 Only through using this model can you answer the question, is dropshipping profitable, with a definitive yes.

 Since dropshipping is such a fast-growing sector of the eCommerce industry, we've compiled some important statistics for you.

 Here are some of the most interesting dropshipping statistics:

 - About 30% of eCommerce businesses have adopted dropshipping.
 This is common across all types of eCommerce businesses, whether a B2B business or direct to consumer.

 - Dropshipping market size was over $100 million in 2020.
 The market also continues to see year-over-year growth in line with the general 17% growth of the eCommerce industry.

 - 33% of shoppers compare prices online before making a purchase in person.
 This means dropshippers can increase eCommerce sales by undercutting brick-and-mortar stores on pricing as they have little to no inventory carrying cost or warehousing costs. low overhead expenses.